Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 ![Adding toString results in a much better result](debugger-result-tostring.png){width=700}

-While it might be tempting to use data classes to gain a `toString` method automatically, it’s not  recommended for backward compatibility reasons.
+While it might be tempting to use data classes to gain a `toString` method automatically, it's not  recommended for backward compatibility reasons.
 Data classes are discussed in more detail in the [Avoid using data classes in your API](api-guidelines-backward-compatibility.md#avoid-using-data-classes-in-your-api) section.

 Note that the state described in the `toString` method does not need to be information from the problem domain.